Director: Michael Jenuwine

 Welcome to MUNUM XXXI!
 I am Michael Jenuwine, your intrepid Director, and I, along with my highly esteemed Assistant Director, Greg Graham, present to you The First National Assembly of Greece: Write a Constitution, Fight a Revolution.

-As a bit of background about myself, I hail from Troy, Michigan, where I attended Troy Athens HS.
+As a bit of background about myself, I hail from Troy, Michigan, where I attended Troy Athens High School.
 I’ve been involved in Model UN for the last 8 years, both as a delegate and as conference staff.
-If you attended MUNUM last year, you may have seen me running around with reams of printer paper, or sternly preventing you from bringing food or drink into Rackham Auditorium.
+If you attended MUNUM last year, you may have seen me running around with reams of printer paper or sternly preventing you from bringing food or drink into Rackham Auditorium.
 Currently, I am a senior in the LSA, studying Economics and Mathematics, in that order.
 Aside from MUNUM, I am the President of M-Economics, an economics-focused academic organization, and the Director of Logistics of blueMUN, the university’s competitive MUN team.

 The Greek War for Independence was a critical event in a transitional period of European history, foreshadowing the long lasting impacts the Age of Nationalism and the Eastern Question would have on Europe.
 This committee offers opportunities for discussion on a great breadth of topics, and I am excited to see the direction you will take it.